Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Distributed Control Architecture

 The optimization and dual consensus gains contain two tuning parameters, $\mu_c$ and $k_d$, embedded in time-varying gains that grow unbounded as $t \to T$.
 Together with the consensus layer parameter~$c_o$ from~\eqref{eq:consensus_scaling}, these three parameters govern the prescribed-time convergence.
 The remaining gains are the optimization layer gain:

 and the dual consensus gain:

-The gain synchronization $\kappa(t) = k_d \cdot \sigma_{opt}(t)$ ensures that the optimization and dual consensus dynamics share the same temporal singularity $(T-t)^{-1}$, differing only by the constant ratio $k_d$, enabling a unified dissipation analysis in Sec.~\ref{sec:analysis}.
+The dual consensus gain shares the time-scaling function $\mu_o$ of the observer layer, so it diverges at the same order $\gamma_c$ and drives the per-agent multipliers to agreement strictly faster than the optimization layer evolves; this multi-rate separation is what the ensuing dissipation analysis exploits.

-The consensus layer gains must grow sufficiently faster than the optimization gain to ensure that estimation errors decay faster than the optimization dynamics can excite them; the dual consensus ratio~$k_d$ must similarly be large enough to synchronize dual variables.
-The precise conditions are given in Thm.~\ref{thm:main}.
+The observer and dual consensus gains both diverge at order $\gamma_c > 1$, strictly faster than the order-one optimization gain, so that estimation and dual-disagreement errors decay faster than the optimization dynamics can excite them.
+The constants $c_o$ and $k_d$ must additionally exceed finite thresholds to dominate the coupling over the transient.